 Always measure the speed of your implementation and the components.
-A LUT for example is not always beneficial depending on your system and how the cipher is used.
+A LUT for example is not always beneficial depending on your system.

 Shift Rows

 The implementation for the Shift Rows layer depends a lot on the chosen state representation and the capabilities of the processor.